 This program provides discretionary funding to increase the mobility of seniors and persons with disabilities.
-Funds are apportioned based on each State's share of the targeted populations and are now apportioned to both States (for all areas under 200,000) and large urbanized areas (over 200,000).
-The former new Freedom program (5317) has been folded into this program.
-The new Freedom program provided grants for services for individuals with disabilities that went above and beyond the requirements of the Americans with Disabilities Act (ADA).
+Funds are apportioned based on each State's share of the targeted populations and are now apportioned to both States (for all areas with a population under 200,000) and large urbanized areas (with a population over 200,000).
+The former New Freedom program (5317) has been folded into this program.
+The New Freedom program provides grants for services for individuals with disabilities above and beyond the requirements of the Americans with Disabilities Act (ADA).
 The District has used these funds to purchase additional cutaway buses to respond to paratransit service increases and travel training programs.
 The funds are currently being used for the development of a mobility management plan and to expand the Veteran's Mobility Corp.